skx/kilua/README.md

 # Kilua

-Kilua is a Lua-powered text editor written in around 2K lines of code.
+Kilua is an extensible, small, portable, and Lua-powered text editor.

 The project is built upon the minimal [kilo editor](https://github.com/antirez/kilo) originally written by @antirez, and [introduced here on his blog](http://antirez.com/news/108).
 This derived work was put together by [Steve Kemp](https://steve.kemp.fi/) and features many updates and additions compared to the original project: